LucasHoffSchmidt/Python-Automatic-File-Sorter-In-File-Explorer/README.md

 # # Python Automatic File Sorter In File Explorer
-Moves files into folders based on their filetype.
+In this project we used Jupyter Notebook to move files into folders based on their filetype.

 ## Tools and technologies
 - **Jupyter Notebook**